Lights At Interlochen 2020

-The Lights at Interlochen in Arlington, one of the largest and longest running holiday traditions in North Texas, will continue in 2020.
+The Lights at Interlochen in Arlington, one of the largest and longest running holiday traditions in North Texas, continues in 2020.

 Each year, more than 200 homeowners in this northwest Arlington neighborhood celebrate the season by adorning their homes and property with festive lights and holiday-themed displays.